India records world's biggest single-day rise in coronavirus cases | Health

 ENOUGH VACCINES?
 India has launched a vaccination drive but only a tiny fraction of the population has had the shots.

-Prime Minister Narendra Modi's government has come in for criticism for holding packed political rallies for local elections and allowing a religious festival at which millions gathered.
-On Thursday, despite the biggest public health emergency the country has faced in a generation, people were voting in the eastern state of West Bengal for a new state assembly in an election that Modi has been campaigning in.
+Prime Minister Narendra Modi's government ordered an extensive lockdown last year, in the early stages of the pandemic, but has been wary of the economic costs of tough restrictions.
+In recent weeks, the government has come in for criticism for holding packed political rallies for local elections and allowing a religious festival at which millions gathered.

-"It's a festival of democracy and everyone is participating.
-You can see the queues," said Krishna Kalyan, a candidate from Modi's ruling Bharatiya Janata Party.
-Experts say new variants, in particular, a "double mutant" variant that originated in India are largely responsible for the new spikes in cases.
+This week, Modi urged state governments to use lockdowns as a last resort.
+He asked people to stay indoors and said the government was working to increase the supply of oxygen and vaccines.
+Experts say new virus variants, in particular a "double mutant" variant that originated in India are largely responsible for the new spikes in cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)